nautes-labs/website/src/en/guide/user-guide/code-repo.md

     ]
 }
 ```
-> If your account is a member of the GitLab group, has permission to list repositories, and has write permission to the `main` branch of the `default.project` repository, you can list repositories.
+> If your account is a member of the GitLab group, has permission to list repositories, and has read permission to the `main` branch of the `default.project` repository, you can list repositories.

 ## View Repository Details (API)